alidehkhodaei/oop-solid-patterns/README.md

 ```

 ## ✅Liskov’s Substitution Principle (Lsp): <a name="lsp"></a>
 Subtypes must be replaceable with their base types without affecting the correctness of the program.
-Overridng methods does not violate the Liskov Substitution Principle (LSP) because it does not change the behavior or functionality of the parent class.
-Overriding is simply replacing the implementation of a method from the parent class with a different implementation in the child class.

 ![alt text](https://github.com/alidehkhodaei/solid-principles/raw/main/photos/lsp.png)